(Page updated September 2020)

 That bedroom was also where the music, recording and songwriting really got going, and I remember hearing Mum saying to a neighbour "I'm looking at the sky, wond'ring if it's gonna rain", which became a lyric.

-In 2003, Millfield had a bus route running through it, and my photo shows new windows and door, but for many years, the glass in the front door continued to bear the mark where "Billy" had thrown a stone at it when I was a toddler!
+By 2003, Millfield had a bus route running through it, and my photo shows new windows and door, but for many years, the glass in the front door continued to bear the mark where "Billy" had thrown a stone at it when I was a toddler!
 I was known as "Billy" for the first few years of my life, but decided quite young that I preferred "Bill", and I've been stuck with it ever since: perhaps it was because I didn’t want to be Billy Jimmy Kibby!
-I wouldn't mind if I didn't have to wrestle with two different initials.
+I wouldn't mind if I didn't have to wrestle with two different initials, it continues to cause me problems.
 Gran called me "Billiam", a version of the name that always feels comfortable: Surprisingly, it was only in recent years that it ever occurred to me that Liam is a shortened form of William too.

 Pianogen.org panio paino pisno pniao Piano History Centre